TheRenegadeCoder/sample-programs-website/docs/projects/prime-number/index.md

 ---
-title: Prime Numbers in Every Language
+title: Prime Number in Every Language
 layout: default
 date: 2018-11-01
 last-modified: 2020-05-02
-featured-image:
+featured-image: prime-number-in-every-language.jpg
-tags: [prime-numbers]
+tags: [prime-number]
 authors:
   - the_renegade_coder

 ---

 Welcome to the Prime Number page!
 Here, you'll find a description of the project as well as a list of sample programs written in various languages.